tsuku-dev/tsuku/docs/DESIGN-dependency-provisioning.md

 **For Decision 1 (provisionable deps):** Option 1B aligns with tsuku's "self-contained" philosophy.
 If tsuku can provide something, it should.

-**For Decision 2 (unprovisionable deps):** Option 2C (unified model) was chosen over 2B (annotation prefix) based on expert panel feedback:
+**For Decision 2 (unprovisionable deps):** Option 2C (unified model) was chosen over 2B (annotation prefix) because:

-- **UX Expert**: The `system:` prefix creates cognitive burden and leaky abstractions
+- The `system:` prefix creates cognitive burden - recipe authors must understand tsuku internals to classify correctly
-- **Prompt Engineer**: LLMs will misclassify 30-50% of dependencies without canonical lists
+- LLMs will misclassify 30-50% of dependencies without canonical lists embedded in prompts
-- **Systems Engineer**: Detection logic belongs in recipes, not hardcoded registry
+- Detection logic belongs in recipes (data), not hardcoded registries (code)

-The unified model solves all these problems:
+The unified model solves these problems:
 - Recipe authors don't need to classify - just list dependencies
 - LLMs generate correct recipes without understanding tsuku internals
 - Adding new system deps is adding a recipe file, not modifying code
 - Each recipe is self-documenting about its provisioning strategy
+- Validation is simple: unknown dependency = recipe doesn't exist

 ## Build Essentials Inventory